-State Statistical Office of RM, November 2011, Labour Force Survey, 2010 No. 2.4.11.09 692 http://www.stat.gov.mk/PrikaziPoslednaPublikacija.aspx?id=3
+State Statistical Office, November 2011, Labour Force Survey, 2010 No. 2.4.11.09 692

 The priority 1 is seen as a tool to develop the functioning of the labour market as a whole.
 The priority 1 would focus on improving the structures, services and tools for the employment policy.